Spain is more capitalist than socialist. Only certain areas of the economy are publicly owned.

 Free markets are necessary for the capitalist economic system to function successfully.
 How goods and services are produced is determined by supply and demand on the general market.
 A market economy is a name given to this type of economic structure.

 In a socialist economic system, the government either entirely or partially regulates the production of commodities and services.
 Planned economies or command economies are terms used to describe the type of economic system that comes from this centralized planning.
+There are pros and cons to socialism, explored here.

 Although areas of the Spanish economic and political system are largely governed by capitalism, socialism still holds some influence in Spain.
 Some of the examples of socialist policies are as follows: